PSUmodeling/Cycles-global-simulation-database/README.md

 ## Crop lookup table files

-The `crop_lookup_3.1` directory contains crop lookup tables that include all 3rd-level (or above) administrative regions where major crops are harvested, along with the names of corresponding weather files and soil files for the regions.
+The `crop_lookup` directory contains crop lookup tables that include all 3rd-level (or above) administrative regions where major crops are harvested, along with the names of corresponding weather files and soil files for the regions.
 The lookup tables are provided in `csv` format, and are named using the convention `[crop name]_[irrigation type]_[range]_lookup_[file version].csv`.
 For example, `maize_irrigated_global_lookup_3.1.csv` can be interpreted as follows: